 About the faculty

-The Faculty of Humanities is one of the original four faculties which comprised The University of Copenhagen at its inception in 1479.
-The faculty is thus one of the oldest universities in Northern Europe.
-It is also the largest of the university's eight faculties with approximately 11,000 enrolled students who study nearly 100 different BA and MA programmes.
+The Faculty of Humanities is one of the original four faculties which comprised the University of Copenhagen at its inception in 1479.
+The faculty is thus one of the oldest faculties in Northern Europe.
+The faculty has approximately 8,500 enrolled students who study nearly 90 different BA and MA programmes.

-The main campus - also known as KUA - is in Njalsgade and Karen Blixens Vej in the northern part of the Orestad on Amager in Copenhagen.
-The campus is a 5-minute walk from the metro station Islands Brygge.
+The main campus is on Karen Blixens Plads in the northern part of the Örestad on Amager in Copenhagen.
+The campus is a 2-minute walk from the metro station Islands Brygge.

 View on map of the Faculty of Humanities - South Campus.